csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 machine?
 They have Vim on it.
 Working on a remote server?
 It has Vim on it.
 Using Windows?
 Sorry :(

-This is great for people who pair program a lot—you can use Vim on anyone’s machine.
+This is great for people who pair program a lot — you can use Vim on anyone’s machine.
 The amount of times I’ve been working on someone’s computer and been able to fire open Vim and be at home with it right away is really great.
 It’s especially handy for Ops Engineers, who spend a lot of time working on and